HenzaT/portfolio_new/README.md

 - a contact section

 ## Reflections
 I really enjoyed making this portfolio, and there were many 'lightbulb' moments.
 One early idea that I wanted to implement was the toggling icon functionality in the skills section.
+I wanted to allow the user to bring certain skills into focus, whilst fading out the others.
+I also wanted the skills to reset when the user scrolled to a different part of the portfolio; I used the intersection observer API for this, and later used this same API for any scroll-based event.

 https://github.com/user-attachments/assets/de68c5a0-a569-4ae3-82ca-fe4c124073d7